ritu777/Grafana-Graphite/Graphite/Grafana.md

 ```
 ![Alt text](<Screenshot from 2023-09-22 12-18-00.png>)

+This command is used to see all containers on your system, both running and stopped.

 ##### 6. Go to the web interface.

 type **localhost:3002** for grafana's dashboard and  **localhost:8082** for graphite dashboard.